TheSpaghettiDetective/obico-server/website/docs/user-guides/tunnel-app-integration.md

 ---
 id: tunnel-app-integration
-title: Guide to integrate with OctoPrint Tunneling
+title: Guide to integrate with OctoPrint/Klipper Tunnel
 ---

 ## Acquire user authorization to use the tunnel {#acquire-user-authorization-to-use-the-tunnel}